Insprill/dv-mapify/README.md

 5. Build or download the latest version of Mapify.
 6. Create a folder called `Scripts` and drag `MapifyEditor.dll` into it.
 If building, you can find it in the `build` folder.
 7. Create a folder called `Scenes`, and create three scenes inside it. `Terrain`, `Railway`, and `GameContent`.
 No scenes should have cameras in them.
-8. Add your scenes to an AssetBundle named `scenes`.
-9. Add all other assets to an AssetBundle named `assets`.

 ### Creating a Map